A TweetStory Of My SXSW Talk on Zero Waste

 Apparently, its just a dream.

 Future, hah!, says the wizened gentleman behind me.
 He begins to explain his reaction after telling me he left the business and is only attending this seminar for nostalgia purposes.
 Suspect.
 He relates that the grid is already smart on a macro level.
 Utilities know how to share power, monitor, and get it to needed locations.
-What we are talking about is the micro level and involves pushing that technology to every city, home, and building Download the brl file.
+What we are talking about is the micro level and involves pushing that technology to every city, home, and building.
 An expensive feat that will probably never result from government or utility spending.

 More to be explained on that in following section.